Federal Employee Whistleblowers Should Have Access to Federal Court Access

 There Already Exists Significant Support for This Reform

-On May 12, 2009, a total of 286 public interest organizations and corporations published an open letter to then-President Obama and Members of Congress in support of what the group termed “swift action to restore strong, comprehensive whistleblower rights.”
+Then, on May 14, 2009, a total of 292 public interest organizations and corporations published an open letter to then-President Obama and Members of Congress in support of what the group termed “swift action to restore strong, comprehensive whistleblower rights.”
 The very first item on the list was to “[g]rant employees the right to jury trial in federal court.”
 The letter noted,

 Whistleblower protection is a foundation for any change in which the public can believe.
 It does not matter whether the issue is economic recovery, prescription drug safety, environmental protection, infrastructure spending, national health insurance, or foreign policy.
 We need conscientious public servants willing and able to call attention to waste, fraud and abuse on behalf of taxpayers.

-Specific testimony supporting federal court access by leading groups involved with advocating for whistleblowers included Government Accountability Project (p.
-181), Public Citizen (p.
-195), National Whistleblower Center (p.
-244), American Federation of Government Employees (p.
-269).
+Specific testimony supporting federal court access by leading academic Robert Vaughn and groups involved with advocating for whistleblowers included Government Accountability Project, Public Citizen, and the National Whistleblower Center can be found here and here.

 The National Whistleblower Center testimony noted that, “Full court access, including the right to a trial by jury, is the cornerstone of the… reforms.”